jazzband/django-simple-history/docs/user_tracking.rst

 * ``instance``:  The current instance being modified
 * ``request``:  If using the middleware the current request object will be provided if they are authenticated.
+                If you require the request object when dealing with an Unauthenticated user.
+You can pass `bypass_get_user_authorization=True` to the `HistoricalRecords` constructor.

 This is very helpful when using ``register``: